tungufoss/Game-of-Thrones/README.md

 ### Running the Application
 1. **Navigate to the project directory:**

-    After cloning the repository, stay on the root directory of the project where the `.env` file is located:
+    After cloning the repository, navigate to the `R/` directory where the Shiny app is located along with the `.env` file:

-    ```
+    ``` bash
-    cd Game-of-Thrones/
+    cd R/
     ```
 2. **Run the Shiny Application:**

     To run the Shiny application, execute the following command in your terminal:

     ```bash
-    Rscript -e "shiny::runApp('R/', port = 8080)"
+    Rscript -e "shiny::runApp('.', port = 8080)"
     ```
     This will start the Shiny app on port 8080.
     You can access it in your web browser at http://localhost:8080.